Best Headset for Rainbow Six Siege X

 The Pro X headset is a subtle headset that’s focused on sound quality and comfort, and it really does deliver.
 The memory foam cushioning gives you a snug and comfy fit, the aluminum frame makes for a durable piece of kit, and the sound quality matches the very decent and reliable exterior.
 The Pro X comes with BLUE VO!CE tech, making this one of the better mics in the business, and the tunable sound that it delivers is perfect for gaming and relaxing.
 It’s also packing DTS HEADPHONE:X 2.0 surround sound if you’re into those kinds of things, though we wouldn’t recommend using surround sound for competitive gaming.

 All in all this is a very interesting product if you’re interested in a no-nonsense kind of headset that focuses on competitive gamers and doesn’t have too many bells and whistles.
+It’s an older headset at this point in time, too (it was succeeded by the G Pro X2 LIGHTSPEED) so you can find this for very friendly prices.

 Logitech G Pro X Headset